alterationx10/zio-live-templates/README.md

 It seems to be that the best way to share live templates is to [copy a file over](https://www.jetbrains.com/help/idea/sharing-live-templates.html)

-Put the file in the `templates` folder from the config folder of Idea.
-See [this link](https://www.jetbrains.com/help/idea/directories-used-by-the-ide-to-store-settings-caches-plugins-and-logs.html#config-directory) for where your config folder is:
+Put the `alterationx10.xml` file in the `templates` folder from the config folder of Idea.
+See
+[this link](https://www.jetbrains.com/help/idea/directories-used-by-the-ide-to-store-settings-caches-plugins-and-logs.html#config-directory)
+for where your config folder is.

 ## Live templates provided